 Central locality has two 100 hour pharmacies in Ashington.
-Morpeth has a pharmacy which provides extended evening services until 8.00 pm on weekdays and town centre pharmacies which are open on Saturday afternoon, Sundays and Bank Holiday Mondays.
+Morpeth has a pharmacy that is open late one evening per week and town centre pharmacies which are open on Saturday afternoon, Sundays and Bank Holiday Mondays.
 One pharmacy in Bedlington now opens until 20.15pm one night per week.